tbaums/konvoy-kudo-studio/README.md

 1. Move mouse across left-hand screenshot
 1. Explain that each mouse movement captured by the browser is posted directly to the Python Kafka API server, via an endpoint exposed through Traefik
 1. Observe Node.js Kafka API reading from Kafka queue and returning the mouse movements in the right-hand screenshot
-1. Observe POST request duration (should be max 500ms)
+1. Observe POST request duration (should be ~500ms)

 #### Demonstrate the power of horizontal scaling
 To demonstrate the power of granular microservice scaling, first we need to generate more load on the Python Kafka API.
 We will then observe POST request times increase.
 Lastly, we will scale the Python Kafka API and observe POST request times return to normal.